Hello-Brain/Hello-Brain/README.md

 Hi 👋 My name is Morgan Johnston
 ================================

 Hello!
-I'm a student double majoring in CS Secure computing emphasis and Bioinformatics, deeply fascinated by the intersection of biology and technology.
+I'm a student double majoring in CS with a Secure computing emphasis and Bioinformatics, deeply fascinated by the intersection of biology and technology.
 I thrive on exploring the complexities of biological data and am always eager to uncover the stories hidden within.

 * ✉️  You can contact me at [morganbjohnston@gmail.com](mailto:morganbjohnston@gmail.com)
 * 🧠  I'm currently learning Golang